Contact 911 works like a smart panic button in your hand! It can transmit information that might be life-saving.

 - The “Text 911” button composes a text message to 911 and waits for you to send it.
 The editable message may include:

-– your name and age (if you choose to store it)
+– your name, age, race and gender (if you choose to declare them)

 – whether you’re stationary, walking, running, cycling or riding in a vehicle